cs60apa/FitnessApp/readME.md

             alt="follow on Twitter"></a>
 </p>

-This is home to [Otofast][otofast.us], Otofast is a vibrant community of technology enthusiasts and professionals who are passionate about exploring the latest trends and innovations in the tech industry.
+This is home to [Otofast Project](http://otofastproject.com/), Otofast is a vibrant community of technology enthusiasts and professionals who are passionate about exploring the latest trends and innovations in the tech industry.
 With a focus on fostering collaboration, creativity, and learning, the community provides a platform for members to connect with like-minded individuals, share their ideas and expertise, and participate in engaging discussions and events.

 Whether you're a seasoned tech expert or just starting out in your career, Otofast offers a welcoming and supportive environment where you can learn from others, gain new insights and perspectives, and build meaningful connections with peers and mentors.
 Members of the community come from a diverse range of backgrounds and fields, including software development, data science, cybersecurity, AI, and more, making it a great place to explore different areas of interest and broaden your horizons.